 Why take a summer holiday in St. Anton am Arlberg?

-St. Anton am Arlberg is legendary among skiers and snowboarders as a welcoming and challenging winter ski resort, but the summer is the perfect time to experience the sunnier side of the mountains and soak up Tirolean charm at its best in unspoiled nature.
+St. Anton am Arlberg is legendary among skiers and snowboarders.
+St Anton ski resort is one of Austria's most famous.
+But the summer is the perfect time to experience the sunnier side of the mountains and soak up Tirolean charm at its best in unspoiled nature.
 With a wide variety of summer activities such as mountain biking, e-biking, hiking, golf, spas and rock climbing, you'll never be short of things to do.

-Summer also sees some unique sport events such as the Mountain Yoga Festival or the E-Bike Fest.
-It's easy to reach by plane, car, train and bus, and the St. Anton summer guest card, available from 18 June to 3 October, includes access to cable cars and lifts, guided hikes, swimming pool entry, free yoga and many more activities.
+Summer also sees some unique sport events such as the Mountain Yoga Festival.
+It's easy to reach by plane, car, train and bus, and the St. Anton summer guest card, includes access to cable cars and lifts, guided hikes, swimming pool entry, free yoga and many more activities.
 See details at stantonamarlberg.com

 austrian-cuisine-st-anton